How to Stain a Deck: Key Tips That Make All The Difference

 Adam Churchill, Assistant Manager of Technical Service at Cabot Stains, echoes a surprising warning also offered by Para Paints tech advisor Sam Marinucci: “Put on too much deck finishing product and it’ll peel prematurely as it blocks the escape of moisture from within deck boards, regardless of the diligence you’ve invested in surface preparation you’ve invested.
 Thicker isn’t better when it comes to deck coatings.
 Even with penetrating, no-film products, over-application can cause a film to form, a film that’s sure to peel.
 Pay close attention to the coverage rates printed on the cans and follow them”.
 If in doubt, brush it out.
 A 3″ or 4″-wide brush, wielded to apply a thin coat, is your best application tool.

-There such a wide range of hazard levels associated with deck products that its impossible to offer blanket recommendations about how to protect yourself during application.
+There are a wide range of hazard levels associated with deck products, so it’s impossible to offer blanket recommendations about how to protect yourself during application.
 Certainly while you’re sanding off an old finish you must protect yourself with at least a dust mask regardless of what you’ll apply later; a respirator is even better.
 Safety glasses at all times is always a good idea too.
 The best general advice is to read product warning labels and consider them as minimum protection measures.
 And don’t forget about your skin.
 Thin, durable vinyl gloves cost about 30 cents a pair and keep the toxic preservatives out of your system.
-If you want to go fancier, try Gloves in a Bottle, a lotion that keeps many kinds of toxins from being absorbed into your skin for several hours, yet allows you to perspire normally.
-Get it at Lee Valley Tools (800-267-8767)

 Tweet